 How to Take Care of the Catheter

 You need to get your catheter changed regularly.
-Your doctor will change it 4 to 6 weeks after he put it in.
+Your doctor will change it 4 to 6 weeks after they put it in.
 After that, you should be able to do it on your own, usually every 1 to 3 months, unless there's a problem that makes you need to replace it right away.
 Your doctor will give you instructions that you can follow at home.

 It's important to keep yourself clean.
 Take a shower or bath every day, and always wash your hands with soap and water before and after you touch the catheter.